 Each student team gives a timed presentation of their city to a panel of judges during the Regional Competition in January, then they answer questions from the judges related to their city’s design.

-Scores from the virtual city, city essay, project plan, city model, and team presentation are added together to determine the regional winners.
+Scores from the virtual Q&A, city essay, project plan, city model, and team presentation are added together to determine the regional winners.
 Each qualifying region sends one team to the national competition.

 During the preliminary round, after the judges have reviewed the models and essays, the regional winners make another presentation to a panel of judges.
 After this round, the five teams with the top accumulated scores will become the national finalists.
 These finalists present their cities to a panel of celebrity judges.
 The team with the best presentation, model, essay and city design as determined by the celebrity judges will become the national winner.